Please review the information below prior to submitting the application.

-All Summer Housing Applications should be submitted online by Thursday, February 21, 2013 for priority in the assignment process.
-We begin making assignments at the end of February, and weekly thereafter, so you should apply as soon as possible.
+Summer Housing Application for current NYU School of Law students will be available beginning on Friday, February 2, 2018.
+All summer housing applications should be submitted online by 5:00 p.m.
+(EST) Friday, February 9th, 2018 for priority in the assignment process.
+We will begin making assignments in mid-February, and weekly thereafter, so you should apply as soon as possible.
 Applications will be accepted after this date, but your choices will become more limited as we proceed with assignments.
-Individuals who apply by February 21 will receive confirmation of their room assignment in early March.
+Individuals who apply by 5:00 p.m.
+(EST) Friday, February 9th, 2018 will receive confirmation of their room assignment in mid-February.

 University ID Number

 Your University ID Number will be your University account number once your application has been processed.

 University or other temporary address.
 This information should only be completed if this is where you want to have your confirmation sent.
 Please indicate the last date that information can be sent to you at this address in the Valid Until section.

 This information will be used in the case of an emergency.

 We are pleased to be able to accommodate requests from families, including those with children under the age of 18.
 Please indicate if you are applying for single or family/couple housing.
 If you are applying for family housing, please indicate the name of accompanying adult and name(s) and age(s) of children, if applicable.

 Please indicate your summer employer or NYC affiliation.

 Specific apartmentmates may be requested but cannot be guaranteed.
 Each applicant must select the other and apply for comparable lengths of stay.

 Individuals who apply by 5:00 p.m. on February 9th will receive confirmation of their room assignment via email by mid February.
 We will continue to accept applications and process assignments after February 9th, 2018.